michaelaliotti/michaelaliotti.github.io/_posts/2023-06-19-winning-losing-and-learning.md

----
-title: Winning, losing, and learning
+# Winning, losing, and learning
----

 Winning is good, but it's hard to learn from.
 Losing is hard, but it's good to learn from.